axem-solutions/example/docs/cli_usage.md

 # CLI usage

-From the command line the tools can be used the same way in a container as on the native host.
-Here I would like to give examples for the most common tasks a Development Environment needs to handle.
+You can use the tools from the command line in the same way whether you are on a native host or in a container.
+Below are some examples of the most common tasks that a Development Environment needs to handle.

 ## Building the software

-Run the following command from the root directory of your project:
+To build the software, run the following command from the root directory of your project:

     docker run --rm -v "$(pwd)":/work axemsolutions/make_gnu_arm make

-Now let's break down this command:
+Here's a breakdown of the command:

-- `--rm`: We can remove the container right after the build finished.
+- `--rm`: Removes the container right after the build is finished.
-- `-v "$(pwd)":/work`: Mount the root directory of you project to `/work` in the container.
+- `-v "$(pwd)":/work`: Mounts the root directory of your project to `/work` in the container.
 - `axemsolutions/make_gnu_arm`: The tool image to run in the container.
 - `make`: The command to execute in the container.

 ## Running the tests

+To run the tests, use this command:

     docker run --rm -v "$(pwd)":/work axemsolutions/cpputest /bin/sh -c "cd app/test; make"

+Here's what each part of the command does:

-- `--rm`: We can remove the container right after the test cases ran.
+- `--rm`: Removes the container right after the test cases have run.
-- `-v "$(pwd)":/work`: Mount the root directory of you project to `/work` in the container.
+- `-v "$(pwd)":/work`: Mounts the root directory of your project to `/work` in the container.
 - `axemsolutions/cpputest`: The tool image to run in the container.
 - `/bin/sh -c "cd app/test; make"`: The command to execute in the container.

-## Deploy to target
+## Deploying to target

+To deploy to the target, follow these steps:

-Connect the Nucleo board to your PC.
+1. Connect the Nucleo board to your PC.
+2. Run the following command:

     docker run --privileged --rm -v "$(pwd)":/work axemsolutions/stlink_org /bin/sh -c "cd build; st-flash write tutorial.bin 0x8000000"

+Here's what each part of the command does:

 - `--prvileged`: Give access to the USB devices.
 :warning: Only use this flag for testing purposes.
 The safe way is to only give access for the actual ST-Link USB device.
-- `--rm`: We can remove the container right after writing to the flash.
+- `--rm`: Removes the container after writing to the flash.
-- `-v "$(pwd)":/work`: Mount the root directory of you project to `/work` in the container.
+- `-v "$(pwd)":/work`: Mounts the root directory of you project to `/work` in the container.
 - `axemsolutions/stlink_org`: The tool image to run in the container.
 - `/bin/sh -c "cd build; st-flash write tutorial.bin 0x8000000"`: The command to execute in the container.